symbolicdata/symbolicdata.github.io/Disclaimer.md

 Personal data are processed for scientific purposes only, hence [art.
 27 BDSG (neu)](https://dsgvo-gesetz.de/bdsg-neu/27-bdsg-neu/) of the German Bundesdatenschutzgesetz (new) applies.

-Processing personal infomation according to art.
+Processing personal information according to art.
 24 EUDATAP we apply the codes of conduct (art.
 40 EUDATAP) of the [German Fachgruppe](http://www.fachgruppe-computeralgebra.de/).